Positioning for an Artificial Intelligence Driven Economy with Both Growth Plays and "AI-Resistant" Investments

 These are often called “small boring businesses that print money.”

-Here are some counter arguments to the thesis of the AI-resistant investment, along with my rebuttals:
+Here are some counter arguments to that idea (along with my thoughts on those):

 1) Flood of workers